harsh543/Kubernetes-for-Hadoop-RaspberryPi/README.md

 ### Repositories and images created and utilized ###

 * Docker image using base as amr7 ubuntu with hadoop and java on top [Link to image: [amr7-ubuntu-hd](https://hub.docker.com/r/raghavendrasomannavar/amr7-ubuntu-hd/)]
-* Shell scripts to automate the process of kubernetes cluster setup[Link to repo: [Kube-Construct](https://github.com/dark-shade/kube-construct)]
+* Shell scripts to automate the process of kubernetes cluster setup [Link to repo: [Kube-Construct](https://github.com/dark-shade/kube-construct)]

 ### How do I get set up? ###